Carlos Batara – Immigration Lawyer header image

 Victor and Prazeres had to speed up their marriage date.
 This still did not take Victor out of the danger zone.

 But his sister’s protective filing for him, submitted reluctantly, saved the day.
-Combining that earlier filing with Victor’s marriage to a U.S. citizen, Carlos was able to get Victor’s deportation case dismissed.
+Combining that earlier filing with Victor’s marriage to a U.S. citizen, Carlos was able to get Victor’s deportation case dismissed by the Boston Immigration Court.

 Victor remained on the East Coast after graduation from college, again graduating with honors.
 Over time, his status changed from Brazilian immigrant to U.S. citizen.